balakarthikeyan/notes/questions/laravel.md

 - You can use methods, scopes, accessors, modifiers etc. inside of a model, which is a maintainable pattern.

 ### Q28.
 What is Query Builder ?
-Laravel’s Query Builder is a powerful and flexible tool for interacting with your database, which provides a convenient, fluent interface for creating and running database queries.
+Laravel's Query Builder is a powerful and flexible tool for interacting with your database, which provides a convenient, fluent interface for creating and running database queries.

 The Laravel query builder uses PDO parameter binding to protect your application against SQL injection attacks.
 There is no need to clean or sanitize strings passed to the query builder as query bindings.